What is the copyright declaration?

-If you want us to obtain a photocopy or Secure Electronic Delivery (SED) we would normally have to pay the copyright owner a fee for reproducing their work.
+If you want us to obtain a copy of a chapter or article we would normally have to pay the copyright owner a fee for reproducing their work.
 However, if you only require the copy for non-commercial research or private study and can sign the copyright declaration, you will qualify for an exemption from this fee.

-The copyright declaration does not stipulate the proportion of a work that can legally be copied on your behalf, but libraries usually operate according to the principles of fair dealing, which permits one article from a single issue of a journal or one chapter from a book.
+The copyright declaration does not stipulate the proportion of a work that can legally be copied on your behalf, but libraries usually operate according to the principles of fair dealing, which convention has as one article from a single issue of a journal or one chapter from a book.
 See Copyright: licences & exceptions for more information.

 This copyright declaration is within the online request form for inter-library loan requests.

 Please supply me with a copy of the item specified above which I require for the purposes of non-commercial research or private study.
 I also declare that:

 a) I have not previously been supplied with a copy of the same material by any library,